wp-plugins/quick-bar/readme.txt

     ★ Css settings like color, z-index, border etc
     ★ Shortcode for displaying quick bar in specific pages

 This plugin allows you to create a quick popup bar with custom content in your site.
+You can place it like a floating sidebar on any side of the page using the available predefined positions.

 You can customize the quick bar display by configuring various settings such as display logic settings ( based on timeout after page load, based on number of pages browsed,  repeat interval) and style settings(z-index, color, border etc).
 The plugin supports automatic and manual (shortcode) display.
 You can use the plugin to display any type of contents such as special promotions, subscription forms, social media icons, feedback forms and much more.

 = Want more features ? =